-Play through the puzzles associated with this lesson to find any potential problem areas for your class.
+■Play through the puzzles associated with this lesson to find any potential problem areas for your class.

-- Condition A statement that a program checks to see if it is true or false.
-If true, an action is taken.
-Otherwise, the action is ignored. - Conditionals Statements that only run under certain conditions.
+- Condition Something a program checks to see if it is true before allowing an action. - Conditionals Statements that only run under certain conditions.